FRRouting/frr/doc/user/bgp.rst

 BUM traffic is rxed via the overlay by all PEs attached to a server but only the DF can forward the de-capsulated traffic to the access port.
-To accomodate that non-DF filters are installed in the dataplane to drop the traffic.
+To accommodate that non-DF filters are installed in the dataplane to drop the traffic.

 Similarly traffic received from ES peers via the overlay cannot be forwarded